mpostol/OPC-UA-OOI/Networking/SemanticData/README.md

 See how it works in the unit test class: [BindingUnitTest](../Tests/SemanticDatalUnitTest).

-The [UANetworkingReferenceApplication](../Networking/ReferenceApplication#ua-data-example-application) contains a reference WPF application.
+The [UA Data Example Application](../Networking/ReferenceApplication#ua-data-example-application) contains a reference WPF application.